patorjk/figlet.js/README.md

 #### Font Options

-There are 3 options you can set that will effect the ASCII Art output:
+The font options object has 3 parameters which you can set:

-* font - A string indicating the name of the font.
+* _font_ - A string indicating the name of the font.
-* horizontalLayout - One of the following strings: "default", "full", "fitted", "controlled smushing", "universal smushing"
+* _horizontalLayout_ - One of the following strings: "default", "full", "fitted", "controlled smushing", "universal smushing"
-* verticalLayout - One of the following strings: "default", "full", "fitted", "controlled smushing", "universal smushing"
+* _verticalLayout_ - One of the following strings: "default", "full", "fitted", "controlled smushing", "universal smushing"

 The layout options allow you to override a font's default "kerning".
 Below you can see how this effects the text.
 The string "Kerning" was printed using the "Standard" font with horiontal layouts of "default", "fitted" and then "full".